RUKENZILAN/Financial-AI-Examples/README.md

-This directory includes financial AI examples.
+This directory includes 2 financial AI examples.
-Such as created CFO dashboard is published in https://rukenzilan.github.io/Financial-AI-Examples/
+A prompt based created CFO dashboard via using Gemini Pro is published in https://rukenzilan.github.io/Financial-AI-Examples/ Anothe dasboard index file created via using Claude is als published under the name of THY_CFO_Flash_Review_EN.html